Compare Small Business Loans

 - Risk: Some business owners don’t mind taking on risk, including the risk that they might face a cash crunch.
 For them, a lower quick ratio might be tolerable, whereas a risk-averse owner might require a much higher ratio.

 - Growth: A rapidly growing company might need a higher ratio to pay for investments and expanded operations.
-A steady or declining business can settle for a lower ratio.
+A steady or declining business can settle for a lower ratio because it has established relationships with suppliers and lenders.

 - Economic conditions: During times of economic turmoil, it’s prudent to increase your quick ratio to handle unforeseen shocks.
 Placid times are the inverse.

 - Inventories: Your company might have a type of inventory that is very easy to quickly liquidate without a significant discount.
-If so, your current ratio (current assets/current liabilities) might be a better indicator of liquidity.
-In this case, the current ratio would be higher than the quick ratio but would not necessarily be a problem.
+If so, your current ratio (current assets/current liabilities) might be a better indicator of liquidity because the current ratio includes prepaid expenses and inventories as assets, while a quick ratio does not.

 - Accounts receivable: If your accounts receivable is difficult to collect, you will want to raise your quick ratio by putting aside additional cash.
 If you have a short and predictable accounts receivable cycle, you can probably lower your quick ratio.